 When available, the NG-RAN node1 shall include the Paging eDRX Information IE in the RAN PAGING message towards the NG-RAN node2.
 If the Paging eDRX Information IE is included in the RAN PAGING message, the NG-RAN node2 shall, if supported, use it according to TS 36.304 [34].

 When available, the NG-RAN node1 shall include the UE Specific DRX IE in the RAN PAGING message towards the NG-RAN node2.
 If the UE specific DRX IE is included in the RAN PAGING message, the NG-RAN node2 shall, if supported, use it according to TS 36.304 [34].

+If the Paging eDRX Information for RRC INACTIVE IE is included in the PAGING message, the NG-RAN node2 shall, if supported, use it according to TS 38.304 [34].

 <Unchanged Text Omitted>